awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

    xact_start;
    ```

-1. In session two, issue the reindex command
+1. In session two, issue the reindex command\.

    ```
    \timing on